torquebox/torquebox.org/news/2012-05-04-torquebox-2-0-3-released.md

 tags: [ releases ]
 ---

-Well, this is a little embarrasing.
-Not a few hours after we released 2.0.2, the JRuby guys released JRuby-1.6.7.2, fixing a security issue.
+Well, this is a little embarrassing.

+Only a few hours after we released
+2.0.2, the JRuby guys released JRuby-1.6.7.2 fixing a security issue.
-Because of this, along with having found a few bugs in the past 4 days, we are embarrasingly proud to announce the availability of TorqueBox 2.0.3.
+Along with having found a few of our own bugs in the past 4 days, we are embarrassingly proud to announce the availability of TorqueBox 2.0.3.

 Happy Cuatro de Mayo!